ocaml/ocaml.org/data/tutorials/guides/1wf_04_multicore_ready.md

 [ThreadSanitizer (TSan)](https://ocaml.org/manual/latest/tsan.html)
 tool to help make your OCaml code 5.x ready.

-**Note:** TSan support for OCaml is currently available for the x86_64 architecture, on FreeBSD, Linux and macOS, and for the arm64 architecture on Linux and macOS.
+**Note:** Since OCaml 5.2.0 TSan support is available for [all Tier 1 architectures, on FreeBSD, Linux, and macOS](https://github.com/ocaml/ocaml#overview).
 Building OCaml with TSan support requires at least GCC 11 or Clang 14 installed as your C compiler.
 Note that TSan data race reports with GCC 11 are known to result in poor stack trace reporting (no line numbers), which is fixed in GCC 12.

 ## An Example Application